mcharouk/aws/DevelopingOnAWS/Synopsis.md

 * Reserved Concurrency : maximum number of concurrent instances allocated to the function.
 It's to avoid throttling, for example if a maximum quota account have been reached.
 No other function will be able to use the reserved concurrency.
 Use it for critical lambda functions that cannot afford to fail because of that reason.
 Incurs **NO** additional charges.
 * Provisioned Concurrency : it's the number of instances to pre-warm, to avoid cold start penalty.
 Incurs additional charges

+## Snapstart

+### Limitations

+* increase deployment time
+* requires function versions
+* only Java 11 and later managed runtime (no docker)
+* does not support provisioned concurrency, EFS, ephemeral storage up to 512 Mb

 # Module 10 : Gateway